Freetz/freetz/make/README.md

     Xpdf is an open source viewer for Portable Document Format (PDF) files.
 (These are also sometimes also called 'Acrobat' files, from the name of Adobe's PDF software.)
 The Xpdf project also includes a PDF text extractor, PDF-to-PostScript converter, and various other utilities.
 This packages includes only the non-X utilities.

   * **[Xrelayd 0.2.1pre2](../docs/make/xrelayd.md)<a id='xrelayd'></a>**<br>
     SSL tunnel based on PolarSSL.
 Xrelayd is a stripped down version of stunnel based on PolarSSL library.
-Essentially, this package makes your router's websrv or httpd SSL-enabled, offering you the option of remote
+Essentially, this package makes your router's websrv or httpd SSL-enabled, offering you the option of remote configuration via WWW or secure remote use of features like Rudi-Shell.
      - [Konfiguration](../docs/make/xrelayd.md#konfiguration)
      - [Zertifikate auf der Box erzeugen](../docs/make/xrelayd.md#zertifikate-auf-der-box-erzeugen)